 It was a simple box; covered in a thin, tight layer of old dark leather, approximately 18” x 18” x 18” with a brass latch and pin, securing a circular lid in its top, as well as brass trimming, and a crank on the right side.
 The design was clearly that of a Jack-in-the-Box.
-A common child’s toy that when turning the crank produced a tinny song and a cheap scare as a overly made up clown or jester popped out upon the songs completion.
+A common children’s toy that when turning the crank produced a tinny song and a cheap scare as an overly made-up clown or jester popped out upon the song’s completion.
 This though was not your average Jack-in-the-Box.
-Typically the toy, now mass produced in various warehouses across the world, was made out of pressed tin, was feather light, and about half the size.
-Also Deacon could not recall ever seeing one that latched shut.
+Typically the toy, now mass-produced in various warehouses across the world, was made out of pressed tin, was feather-light, and about half the size.
+Also, Deacon could not recall ever seeing one that latched shut.
 What was the purpose in that?
 It would ruin the scare if the clown couldn’t ‘pop’ out at the appropriate time.
 He tried to pull the brass pin out, but it was stuck, and refused to budge even a hair.
-The result was the same with the crank as well and despite his efforts he couldn’t get it to produce even a single musical note.
+The result was the same with the crank as well and despite his efforts, he couldn’t get it to produce even a single musical note.

-“I cant seem to find a price on this thing.
-Do you know how much it is?” he held the Jack-in-the-Box out for her to see, but not for enough for her to take it from him.
+“I can’t seem to find a price on this thing.
+Do you know how much it is?”
+He held the Jack-in-the-Box out for her to see, but not far enough for her to take it from him.

 “What is it?”
 She tilted her head, but saw nothing but an old box.

 “A broken Jack-in-the-Box.”
 He turned the box enough to let her see the crank on the side.